cyesson/Training/README.md

 These are primarily concerned with GIS and species distribution modelling.

-Directories refer to locations and dates of courses (i.e. ZSL201403 is the course conducted at the Zoological Society of London in March 2014).
+Directories refer to locations and dates of courses.

 Please see webpage (http://www.zsl.org/users/chris-yesson) or email chris.yesson(at)ioz.ac.uk for more information.